 McCarter & English sponsors The National Contract Management Association (NCMA) Boston Chapter’s 56th Annual March Workshop.
-This event will feature talks by Dan Kelly, Tom Finn, Paula Cruz Cedillo, Franklin Turner, Alexander Major, and Wylie Proctor.
+This event will feature talks by Tom Finn, Paula Cruz Cedillo, Franklin Turner, Alexander Major, and Wylie Proctor.

 Below are the McCarter sessions and speakers: